datanav/docs/tutorial-getting-started-enrich.rst

         "property": "hubspot-company"
       }
     }

-The companies in the pipe's output should now have a new property ``contacts`` consisting of NIs to the respective company's contacts, like the example for ``hubspot-company:5633255395`` shown below.
+The companies in the pipe's output should now have two new properties consisting of NIs to the respective company's contacts, one property for each type of contact association, like the following example for ``hubspot-company:5633255395``.

 .. code-block:: json

+    "hubspot-company:company_to_contact-ni": [
+      "~:hubspot-contact:5751",
+      "~:hubspot-contact:5803",
+      "~:hubspot-contact:6151"
+    ],
-    "hubspot-company:contacts": [
+    "hubspot-company:company_to_contact_unlabeled-ni": [
-      {
-        "hubspot-company:contact-ni": "~:hubspot-contact:5751"
-      },
-      {
-        "hubspot-company:contact-ni": "~:hubspot-contact:5803"
-      },
-      {
+      "~:hubspot-contact:5751",
+      "~:hubspot-contact:5803",
-        "hubspot-company:contact-ni": "~:hubspot-contact:6151"
+      "~:hubspot-contact:6151"
-      }
     ]

 The Enhetsregisteret Data
 *************************